jeffchiou/website/src/articles/my-windows-setup/my-windows-setup.md

 `pyenv global 3.x.x`

-#### Anaconda
+#### Conda

-Installed from scoop.
 Generate a new GUID using `New-Guid` command in powershell.
 Windows terminal configuration:

 ```json
 {